-As part of the Children in Focus subsample, diet was assessed at 4, 8, 18 months and 31/2 and 5 years using a three-day diet diary (one day diet diary at 4 months).
+As part of the Children in Focus subsample, diet was assessed at 4, 8, 18 months and 3.5 years and 5 years using a three-day diet diary (one day diet diary at 4 months of age).
 These were not administered at the exact same ages as the FFQs.
-It was suggested that one weekend and two weekdays should be included in these diet diaries and they did not have to be consecutive days.
+It was suggested that one weekend and two weekdays should be included in these diet diaries, which did not have to be consecutive days.
 The parents were asked to record all foods and drinks consumed by the child in household measures and bring the diary to the clinic visit where, if possible, any anomalies in the diary were clarified by a member of the nutrition team.
-From 31/2 years onwards questions about vitamin supplements, types of spread normally used and types of bread and milk used were also asked in a separate short questionnaire accompanying the diary.
-At 7 years, parents of the whole cohort were sent a 3-day diet diary to complete about their child.
-At 10 and 13 years, the diary was designed for the child to complete with the help of their parents.
+From age 3.5 years onwards, questions about vitamin supplements, types of spread normally used and types of bread and milk used were also asked in a separate short questionnaire accompanying the diary.
+At 7 years of age, parents of the whole cohort were sent a three-day diet diary to complete about their child.
+At age 10 and 13 years, the diary was designed for the child to complete with the help of their parents.